 Time it takes to get the job done is another shared trait that is different from lager yeasts.
 Ale yeasts will typically take about 7 days to finish the primary fermentation of a beer, though they can take up to an additional week or more to completely finish the job.
 Lager yeasts, as we will discuss, take considerably longer.
 This is the main reason why many of your favorite craft beers are ales.
-Small breweries typically don't have the fermenter space to produce lagers on a regular basis.
+Small breweries typically don’t have the fermentor space to produce lagers on a regular basis.

 Ester production is another way ale yeasts differ from lager yeasts.
 If you’ve ever smelled banana, pear or juicy fruit gum coming off of your beer, those aromas and flavors were produced by the ale yeast strain that fermented it.
 Belgian beers are especially known for their fruity and spicy aromas and flavors.
 These are produced by strains of yeast that Belgian brewers employ that produce a lot of esters and phenols.
 Lager yeasts are not known for producing many esters.

-Often the term "top fermenting" is also used to describe ale yeasts.
+Often the term “top fermenting yeasts” is also used to describe ale yeasts.
 This goes back to the days before people really had an understanding of how fermentation happened.
 Before the rise of the microscope in the 17th century, yeast was a bit of a mystery.
 However, brewers knew that if they took the bubbling krausen from the top of a fermenter of an actively fermenting batch of beer and put it onto another batch of wort, that wort would start fermenting also.
-Therefore the beers were considered to be "top fermenting".
+Therefore the beers were considered to be “top fermenting”.
 In fact, there are yeast all throughout the wort fermenting it from the top to the bottom.
 The krausen is simply a visible cue that fermentation is happening.
 Because ale yeast ferment wort rather quickly, the release of carbon dioxide is visible and gets trapped in wort proteins and hop resins to create a frothy layer of foam on the top of the fermenter.

 Historically speaking, most ancient beers were produced as ales, as this yeast strain thrives in the same temperature range as humans do in most of Europe.
 It wasn’t until much more recently that lagers were produced.